-I’m sharing how to use some of the best tips and tricks (some free, some cost money, some controversial) on how you can avoid and skip lines at Disney World!
+I’m sharing an article on the best disney fastpass hack and fastpass loopholes (some free, some cost money, some controversial) and how you can avoid and skip lines at Disney World!

 DISCLAIMER: This is what worked for me, and may not work for you based on the changes Disney often implements.
 I understand that this may lead to high expectations for not waiting in line.
 Some of these things are loopholes that aren’t “allowed”, so there is a potential for you to try and it may not end up working for you.
 Proceed with caution.
 This blog and I are not responsible if it does not work.

 First, I want to level set and let you know that there is NOT a cost associated to a Disney Fast Pass.
 There are scenarios in which you can “pay” to skip the lines with additional Fast Pass purchases.
 In this scenario, you need to be staying at a certain resort for over 3 days in order to receive additional fast passes.

 Overall, Disney Fast Pass does not cost ANYTHING.
 You just need to schedule the Fast Passes using your ticket number online or in the app.

 If you look past all the picturesque images and photos from Disney’s marketing team and compare that to friends’ photos who have gone to the parks, you’ll notice a stark difference in what the crowds actually look like.